DNSCove

 1. Store a token in Secrets Manager

 Use a tenant-admin token if the stack provisions zones; a zone-admin token is enough if it only manages records on one existing zone.
 Mint it once (see machine tokens in the API reference) and store the secret — never put the token literal in a template.
+Minting itself needs a credential too: either a signed-in console session (cookie + X-CSRF-Token, never a bearer header — see API.md's authentication section) or, as below, an existing tenant-admin scoped token used to bootstrap this one:

 TOKEN=$(curl -sX POST https://api.dnscove.com/api/tokens \

--H "Authorization: Bearer $SESSION" \
+-H "Authorization: Bearer $BOOTSTRAP_TENANT_ADMIN_TOKEN" \

 -d '{"scope":"tenant-admin","name":"cloudformation","expires_in_days":90}' | jq -r .token)